Black-tailed godwits, Leighton Moss

 Chat Moss along Cutnook Lane

 The birds found along the wooded stretches include most of the usual subjects.
-In Summer you may find tree pipits.
-Great grey shrikes are often reported in Winter but they tend not to linger.
+In late Summer you may find tree pipits passing overhead.

 Kestrel, Chat Moss

-Yellowhammers tend to make themselves more noticeable as you approach Four Lanes End, the crossroads with Astley Road.
+Yellowhammers tend to make themselves more noticeable as you approach Four Lanes End, the crossroads with Astley Road, though they seem to be getting scarcer.
 Carry on for Little Woolden Moss.
-Turn right and head North for Astley Moss and Astley (I've not done this yet).
+Turn right and head North for Astley Moss and Astley (That walk's nicer walking South from Astley).

 Winter Hill from Four Lanes End